deepStorage/AWS-SAA-C03/README.md

 ![image](https://github.com/deepStorage/AWS-SAA-C03/assets/103733093/16fe3722-c503-40b1-82e3-34a8e881eb91)

 **AWS Control Tower**
+_My Dk point_ - It is tool to automate the setup of multiple AWS accounts under an organisation with automatic security, IAM rules, policies and automatic deployment process defined.
 AWS Control Tower can help you in the following ways:
 * You can automate setup with just a few steps.
 You use established blueprints to configure your AWS environment with components such as a **multi-account structure**, identity and federated access management, and account provisioning workflows.
 * You can apply security and compliance policies using established **guardrails**.
 In addition, you can detect and remediate non-compliant accounts and resources as your team provisions them.